carlosoleto/Ubuntu-Kinect2-Vpython/README.md

 # Kinect2_Biofeedback
-How to use Kinectv2 in Ubuntu/ROS to do skeleton tracking and biofeedback information to the user.
+How to use Kinectv2 in Ubuntu 16 to do skeleton tracking and biofeedback information to the user.

 Well ... it is a long long long journey.
 I hope it can same some time from some souls out there.